-Web design is my most comfortable form of expression.
+Web design is my most satisfying form of expression.
 In time, this page and others will be embellished by clusters of color, which I love!

-Above is a photo of an architectural art installation of one hundred differently colored umbrellas hung well above the ground floor inside a corporate atrium.
+The above photo is an architectural art installation of one hundred differently colored umbrellas hung well above the ground floor inside a corporate atrium.